ivans-innovation-lab/my-company-documentation/chapter1/microservices/overview.md

 The command-side and the query-side components do not have REST API's.
-This is why we need another component - web component for each of mentioned components to expose capabilities via REST API, and decompose application into microservices:
+This is why we need another component - web component (controller) for each of mentioned components to expose capabilities via REST API, and decompose application into microservices.

-- Project - ~~Command side web~~: https://github.com/ivans-innovation-lab/my-company-project-domain
-- Blog Posts - ~~Command side web~~: https://github.com/ivans-innovation-lab/my-company-blog-domain

-- Project - ~~Query side web~~: https://github.com/ivans-innovation-lab/my-company-project-materialized-view

-- Blog Posts - ~~Query side web~~: https://github.com/ivans-innovation-lab/my-company-blog-materialized-view
+$$
+commandSideProjectComponent+commandSideProjectControllerComponent=commandSideProjectMicroService
+$$